sy77777en/video_annotation_folk/labels_markdown/cam_setup/index.md

 <h3>📖 Definition:</h3>
-Does the shot contain on-screen overlays, such as watermarks, or titles, or subtitles, or icons, or heads-up displays, or framing elements?
+Does the shot contain any on-screen overlays, such as watermarks, titles, subtitles, icons, heads-up displays (HUDs), or framing elements?

 <details>
 <summary><h4> Question (Definition)</h4></summary>